coreeng/core-platform-docs/content/app/repo-structure.md

    - The coupled workload has a single child tenant, promoting unified resource management.

 2. Shared Namespace Environments:
-   - Subnamespaces are created for different testing environments (extended, functional, nft) within the coupled workload tenant.
+   - Subnamespaces are created for different testing environments (extended, functional, nft, integration) within the coupled workload tenant.
    - All applications in the workload share these namespaces, facilitating integrated testing and deployment.

 3. Resource Isolation: